open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 {{< expand "Show answer">}}

 I guess an open source starts with documentating an idea.
-I just started with documenting what I was doing.
-When you progress on a side project, on some evenings, weekends, from time to time, .. you usually come back to the table with no memory of the details of what you were doing.
+I just started with documenting what I was doing for my own purpose.
+When you progress on a side project, on some evenings, weekends, from time to time: you usually come back to the table with no memory of the details of what you were doing.
 It is definitely helpful to keep a lab log, for you first, but also to 'build in public'.

 The documentation brought the interests of some people and publications.
 I've done a couple of publications since, on, for example, the Journal of Open Hardware.
 That helped raise the profile of the project.